Ad

 3. Arduino, while providing open source hardware designs and software, sells official Arduino boards and kits.

-This model allows companies to maintain a strong open source presence while developing unique value propositions through proprietary offerings.
+This maintains strong open source presence while developing unique value through proprietary offerings.

 Conclusion

-As open source continues to dominate many areas of technology, we can expect to see further innovation in business models.
-Emerging trends like open source AI models and blockchain technologies may well introduce new paradigms for monetizing openly shared resources.
+As open source dominates technology, expect further innovation.
+Emerging trends like open source AI and blockchain may introduce new monetization paradigms.

 Share: